How to Sell and Make Money on Ebay: 14 Top Tips

-Want to start a side hustle by selling stuff on eBay?
+Want to start a side hustle by selling stuff on eBay, but not sure how?
 There’s huge potential for profit on the biggest online marketplace in the world – but only if you do it right.
-Here are 14 eBay selling tips to help you make more money:
+Here are 14 tips for selling on eBay that will help you make more money:

 1. Track the Trending Items and Categories

 This one is obvious, but a good reminder: know what sells on eBay before you start selling.
 Take time to familiarize yourself with the hot items; figure out price ranges for the items you’d like to sell; and study the formatting and tactics of other eBay sellers with high ratings.

 2. Start with the Clutter in Your House

 Kill two birds with one stone and look around your house for things you don’t want that you could then sell on eBay for extra cash.
 You might only find a handful of items that are sellable, but it’s worth it to make more money on eBay with spring cleaning that you need anyway!

 Anything that has tags still on it will immediately have more value for resale on eBay.
 Look for clothing that you bought and never ended up wearing – or any gifts that you’ve received that you never ended up taking out of the box.
 Those will have the most inherent value for eBay shoppers.

 Shipping your sold items on eBay can be pretty pricey and can dig into your profits if you’re not careful.
 Consider selling items that fit within a first-class bubble envelope (13 ounces), or include cost of shipping as something the buyer has to cover in their purchase.

 When you’re done going through your own household’s items and clothing, check out the free and for-sale sections of Craigslist.
 You can find furniture, wall décor, rugs, and more that you can pick up for free and then re-sell on eBay (or even on Craigslist itself).
 A little extra effort goes a long way!